 Both of these superclubs provide tours in which you can go behind the scenes and walk where futbolistas walk.
 Football-loving tourists will often find tickets for La Liga games by hook or by crook… or through an overpriced online reseller.

-Away from the hullabaloo that follows the ‘Big Two’, other professional teams go about their footballing business in the shadows.
+Away from the hullabaloo that follows the ‘Big Two’, other professional teams go about their footballing business in the shadows, and these are the sporting hidden gems in Madrid.
 Getafe, Leganés and Rayo Vallecano all play out of suburban Madrid with equally fanatic fan bases against their deep-pocketed city rivals.
 Tickets are easier and often cheaper to come by, and you’ll score way more hipster-football points with a visit to Leganes’ Estadio Municipal de Butarque or Rayo’s Campo de Fútbol de Vallecas.

 Experience Cuesta de Moyano Book Market